 Have your Say about Preposition of Place Games for ESL Students

 What are your thoughts about these ESL preposition class games?
 Leave a comment below and let us know if you have any recommendations, or if you’ve tried any of these out with your students.
+Or, do you have some other preposition of place ESL games or activities that you’d like to recommend to us?
+We’d love to hear from you.

 Also be sure to give this article a share on Facebook, Pinterest, or Twitter.
 It’ll help other busy teachers, like yourself find this useful teaching resource.